Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 \subsection{Good form of the flow $\Phi$}

 In \cite{BFP} it is proved that $\Phi$ is orbitally equivalent to a topological Anosov flow $\Psi$ satisfying the following:

-\begin{itemize} \item{The weak stable foliation of $\Psi$ has smooth leaves.} \item{There is a leafwise Riemannian metric $g$ in the tangent space of the weak stable foliation $\lsp$ of $\Psi$, such that the leaves of $\lsp$ are hyperbolic surfaces with the metric $g$.} \item{The flow lines of $\Psi$ are geodesics in the respective leaves of $\lsp$ with the hyperbolic metrics given by $g_1$.} \end{itemize}
+\begin{itemize} \item{The weak stable foliation of $\Psi$ has smooth leaves.} \item{There is a leafwise Riemannian metric in the tangent space of the weak stable foliation $\lsp$ of $\Psi$, such that the leaves of $\lsp$ are hyperbolic surfaces with this metric.} \item{The flow lines of $\Psi$ are geodesics in the respective leaves of $\lsp$ with the hyperbolic metrics given by the metric.} \end{itemize}

 This is Corollary 5.23 of \cite{BFP}.
-Its construction uses ideas of \cite{Cal3}, see also \cite{Cal4}.
-We briefly describe it.
-First using Candel's theorem \cite{Cand} put a metric in $M$ which is leafwise hyperbolic.
-In Proposition 5.14 of \cite{BFP} it is proved that the flow lines of $\wwp$ are uniform quasigeodesics in leaves of $\wls$ (of the flow $\wwp$).
-This implies \cite{Fe1} that for each leaf $E$ of $\wls$ the ideal points of $S^1(E)$ are described as follows: let $y$ be the common forward ideal point of all flow lines in $E$.
-For any other point $x$ in $S^1(E)$ there is a unique flow line in $E$ with negative ideal point $x$.
-Form a new flow as follows: consider all the geodesics in $E$ with ideal point $y$.
-Consider the flow with flow lines these geodesics, moving at speed $1$ towards $y$.
-Do this for all leaves $E$ of $\wls$.
-This induces a continuous flow $\Psi$ in $\mt$ which is $\pi_1(M)$ invariant, inducing a flow in $M$.
+Let $L$ be a leaf of the stable foliation of $\widetilde \Psi$.
+The flow lines of $\widetilde \Psi$ in $L$ are geodesics in $L$ and since this is the stable foliation all these flow lines have the same ideal point $p$ in $S^1(L)$ in the forward direction.
+In the other direction no two flow lines have the same ideal point, as they are geodesics and $L$ has a hyperbolic metric.
+Finally by continuity and compactness, for any $q$ in $S^1(L) \setminus \{ p \}$ there is a single orbit of $\widetilde \Psi$ in $L$ with ideal points $p, q$.
 The orbit spaces of $\Phi$ and $\Psi$ are $\pi_1(M)$ equivariantly homeomorphic.
 This implies that $\Psi$ is orbitally equivalent to $\Phi$, in particular $\Psi$ is also a topological Anosov flow.
 In this article we will prove the result for $\Psi$, which implies the result for $\Phi$ as well.
 So we can start with $\Psi$ instead of $\Phi$.

 .1in

 {\bf {Conclusion $-$}} We will assume that $\ls$ is a foliation by hyperbolic leaves, and the flow lines of $\Phi$ are geodesics in the respective leaves of $\ls$.